4nguru/WebCrawler/README.md

 # Web Crawler

 A scalable web crawler built for AWS Lambda with SQS and DynamoDB.
+Though Lambda is not implement, the code uses threads to demonstrate concurrent execution.

 ## Architecture